 To shine a well-deserved spotlight on the area’s diverse food scene, the 2022 collaboration dining series has been evolved into the 50 Best Signature Sessions: an extensive programme of gastronomic events featuring leading chefs from across the world alongside the best regional talent.
 It will feature culinary personalities such as Massimiliano Alajmo of Le Calandre in Rubano (ranked No.10 in The World’s 50 Best Restaurants 2022), Hiroyasu Kawate of the acclaimed Florilège in Tokyo (No.3 in Asia’s 50 Best Restaurants 2022), rising star chef Jessica Rosval, who helms Massimo Bottura and Lara Gilmore’s passion project, Casa Maria Luigia in Modena, and Asia’s Best Pastry Chef 2022 Maira Yeo from Singapore.

-Lucky diners will be able to buy tickets to these hot tables, so look out for more details in the coming weeks on @theworlds50best Instagram.
+Lucky diners will be able to buy tickets to these hot tables, so check out the article with all the information and keep looking out for any late additions in the coming weeks on @theworlds50best Instagram.

 What can I expect from the awards ceremony?